WMRC

 WMRC (1490 AM, "MyFM 101.3") is a radio station licensed to serve Milford, Massachusetts, United States.
 The station is owned by the MyFM Media Corporation.
 It airs a full-service classic hits music format.
 At 10:13 am ET on January 12, 2017, FM translator, 101.3 W267CD was added and the station's former "First Class Radio" branding was replaced with its current "MyFM 101.3" branding (referring to the translator frequency).
 In addition to its usual music programming, WMRC broadcasts local high school and American Legion sports play-by-play.
-WMRC is an affiliate of the Boston Red Sox, Boston Bruins and New England Patriots Radio Networks.
+WMRC is an affiliate of the Boston Bruins, Boston Red Sox and New England Patriots Radio Networks.

-The station was assigned the WMRC call letters by the U.S. Federal Communications Commission (FCC).
+The station signed on October 6, 1956, as WMOO.
+It was assigned the WMRC call letters by the U.S. Federal Communications Commission (FCC) on March 18, 1958.

 Notable on-air personalities have included Program and News Director Ed Thompson, who joined the station in 1967.
 In 1993 the Milford Highlanders Brothers and Belles organization honored Thompson at their 10th annual Outstanding Citizens Ball for his service to the community.

-The call letters were assigned to a station in Greenville, South Carolina, until the mid-'50s.
+The callsign was assigned to a station in Greenville, South Carolina, until the mid-1950s.
 A notable personality on that station was Bob Poole.